writing

 [sin(v)cos(v)sin(2v)cos(2v)sin(2L1v)cos(2L1v)]\begin{bmatrix} sin(\mathbf{v})cos(\mathbf{v}) \\ sin(2 \mathbf{v})cos(2 \mathbf{v}) \\ \vdots \\ sin(2^{L - 1} \mathbf{v})cos(2^{L - 1} \mathbf{v}) \end{bmatrix}

-To visualize the effect of Fourier features, imagine a simple 1D signal with sharp edges and fine details.
-A standard ReLU MLP would struggle to accurately represent this signal, resulting in a smoothed or blurred output.
-However, by transforming the input coordinates using Fourier features, the network can effectively capture the high-frequency components of the signal, enabling it to represent sharp edges and fine details more accurately.
+Imagine a simple 1D signal with sharp edges and fine details.
+A standard ReLU MLP would struggle, producing smoothed or blurred output.
+Fourier feature transformation lets the network capture high-frequency components, representing sharp edges and fine details accurately.

-This seemingly arbitrary trick leads to substantially better results and removes the tendency to “blur” resulting images, allowing the network to accurately capture and represent the essential spatial and temporal derivatives of the physical signals.
+This seemingly arbitrary trick yields substantially better results and removes the tendency to blur images, letting the network capture essential spatial and temporal derivatives.

 Comparison of Fourier Features vs Raw Position